Updated: Jun 2

 With that out of the way let’s get on with this switch.
 As you may or may not know I live in England.
 You know the place where it always rains we constantly moan about the weather and Brexit is tearing us apart.
 The reason I mention this is because of colour (No not the fact that we spell the word correctly) but the colour of the wires that we use here.
 In England, our household electrical wires are coloured as follows.

 Brown is Live

 In the US as a comparison it’s

 Europe has the same colour for wiring as the British.
 I think they were trying to get a standard across the board.
-But what the hell do I know?
 You need to check these facts are true before following this guide.
 I don’t want any mishaps while you are following my post.
-Ok, I’ll get on with it now.
+OK, I’ll get on with it now.

 As I said, I had the parts I needed.
 A 3D printed housing some time and a friend just to verify what I was doing wasn’t going to hurt me.

 You will need some wire to go along with this little project.
 I stripped off some wire from an old PC power lead that I had laying around.
 I thought if that’s good enough to power a PC then it’s going to do me too.
 I got the switch from somewhere else, but one like it can be found Here